-Janice Simpson lives in the Yarraville community with husband, dogs and a cat; was brought up on a fine wool merino farm at Apsley on the South Australian border; went to secondary school in Geelong, and raised children in Ballarat.
+Janice Simpson lives in the Maryborough community with her husband and their aged dog; was brought up on a fine wool merino farm at Apsley on the South Australian border; went to secondary school in Geelong; and raised children in Ballarat.

 Murder in Mt Martha, her crime noir novel published in April 2016 by Hybrid Publishers, stretches its tentacles into the past when Nick Szabo interviews elderly retiree Arthur Boyle to flesh out his thesis about defectors from the Hungarian water polo team during the 1956 Melbourne Olympics.
 Szabo’s investigations take a radically different path when Boyle mentions the 1953 murder of work colleague, Beverly Middleton.
 She was only 14.